nixta/layerloading-plugin-ios/README.md

 layerloading-plugin-ios
 ===

-A sample framework to add notifications to show when layers in an [`AGSMapView`](https://developers.arcgis.com/ios/api-reference/interface_a_g_s_map_view.html) are loading.
+A sample framework to add notifications to show when layers in an [`AGSMapView`](https://developers.arcgis.com/ios/api-reference/interface_a_g_s_map_view.html) are loading or go in and out of scale visiblity range.

-AGSMapView is a component of Esri's [ArcGIS Runtime SDK for iOS](http://resources.arcgis.com/en/help/runtime-ios-sdk/concepts/#//00pw00000003000000).
+AGSMapView is a component of Esri's [ArcGIS Runtime SDK for iOS](https://developers.arcgis.com/ios/guide/introduction.htm).

 ![App](layerloading-plugin-ios.jpg)